Minecraft

 Classic

-This first version of the game was released on May 17, 2009, and it is currently available to play for free in single-player and multiplayer modes.
+This first public development stage of the game was released on May 17, 2009 .
+It is currently abandoned by Mojang although it is currently available to play for free in single-player and multiplayer modes on the website through typing in its corresponding URL.
 Many features had not been added yet, such as mobs, health, and crafting, and the player had an infinite amount of blocks at their disposal.
 It was mainly a creative multiplayer mode, where players would collaborate to build.
-The official server software is available for free, but there are also third-party server software’s with added functionality.
+Classic for a while had something over its later survival counter-parts.
+Colored wool.
+Which is why in the Beta 1.2 update (which added coloured wool) Classic saw a drop in players.
+The official server software is available for free, but there are also third-party server software's with added functionality.
+Sound and saving levels will no longer work by default because the required resources have been removed by Mojang and to retain them must require extreme methods.

-The Indev development phase started on December 23rd, 2009 and ended on February 27th, 2010.
-It was preceded by Classic and followed by Alpha.
-Indev included many of the features that Minecraft would become famous for such as crafting, an inventory, being able to drop and pick up items and blocks, the day / night cycle, armor and adjustable difficulty.
+The Indev (In Development) phase started on December 23rd, 2009 and ended on February 27th, 2010.
+It is currently abandoned by Mojang is no longer available on the website.
+It was preceded by Classic and followed by Infdev.
+Indev included many of the features that Minecraft would become famous for such as crafting, an inventory, being able to drop and pick up items and blocks, third person mode, player armor, the day / night cycle, armor, some gold pieces, armor, and adjustable difficulty.
+The player would spawn in a mossy cobblestone/wood house which depending on update would also spawn a chest with items as well.
+In later updates the player could choose different types of world generation like floating islands and a hell theme that replaces water with lava.

 Minecraft Beta was released on December 20th, 2010 and has been continuously updated.
 In this version, the player is thrown into a randomly generated game world where they start with no items and must build everything from scratch.
 Typically a player will scramble to make some sort of shelter before the sun goes down, and dangerous enemies will come out and attempt to kill the player.
 Players call this game play style “Survival” Mode.